OHSBVA State Officials' Coordinator's Page

-The following guidance is offered to address issues from the past season:
+The following guidance is offered to address issues from recent seasons:

 1. Judging whether an “overpassed” ball has entered the plane above the net and properly applying the pertinent rule

 An overpass typically involves a ball played by one team that will bring the ball closer to the net than the player contacting the ball intended, creating challenges for the setter in reaching the ball to get a decent set to a hitter.
 Awareness on the part of both referees regarding whether the setter is back row is critical since a back-row attack or back-row block may occur given the setter attempting to "save" the ball near the net with the ball possibly totally above net height and the setter possibly reaching higher than the top of the net.
 And, on such a play, the blocker may commit an over-the-net fault by taking a play away from the setter before the ball breaks the plane of the net.